8 tips older people can follow to start exercising

 It is important that older people looking to get fitter speak to a fitness expert as they can advise people on the different types of exercise you can do as there is a lot of information out there that isn’t correct.

 DW Fitness First Personal Trainer Eddy Diget, who is 73-years-old, says “Ninety percent of the time, older people believe there is no reason to exercise.
 They listen to friends - or even professionals – who advise they can’t do this or that and often they end up doing nothing.
-Just today I personal trained a lady who had been medically advised she had a torn ligament and frozen shoulder, yet in thirty minutes I had her arm moving and her knee out of the brace – with no pain.
+Just today I personally trained a lady who had been medically advised she had a torn ligament and frozen shoulder, yet in thirty minutes I had her arm moving and her knee out of the brace – with no pain.
 She began to cry with happiness.”

 “I train people with who are partially sighted, have spinal bifida and cancer.
 While exercise does not cure illness - in many cases – it can effectively help to manage symptoms.”